Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Results and Discussion

-For the distant clouds, the contribution from the BS to the radio emission is relatively weak (Figure \ref{fig7}).
-For example, in model gBFs (covering factor of 2\%), the BS contributes about 20\% of the flux at high frequencies, and the overall spectrum does not differ significantly from the case without the BS.
-In contrast, for toroidal cloud with higher covering factor, the BS's contribution could be significant.
-In model eBFt, the radio flux from the BS can be 2-3 times higher than that from the FS, resulting in a double-peaked spectrum.
+For the distant clouds, the contribution from the bow shock to the radio emission is relatively weak (Figure \ref{fig7}).
+For example, in model gBFs (covering factor of 2\%), the bow shock contributes about 20\% of the flux at high frequencies, and the overall spectrum does not differ significantly from the case without the bow shock.
+In contrast, for toroidal cloud with higher covering factor, the bow shock's contribution could be significant.
+In model eBFt, the radio flux from the bow shock can be 2-3 times higher than that from the forward shock, resulting in a {multi-component} spectrum.

-These findings suggest that the BS could be an important contributor to the radio afterglow.
-When the BS contribution is strong, it may dominate the overall radio emission, or produce a prominent double-peaked feature, or broaden the synchrotron spectral peak.
+These findings suggest that the bow shock could be an important contributor to the radio afterglow.
+When the bow shock contribution is strong, it may dominate the overall radio emission, or produce a prominent {multi-component} feature, or broaden the synchrotron spectral peak.
 When its contribution is weak, it may harden the spectral index.
-Since the radio emission from the BS evolves more rapidly than that from the FS, these effects are expected to exhibit temporal variability.
+Since the radio emission from the bow shock evolves more rapidly than that from the forward shock, these effects are expected to exhibit temporal variability.